 Tax and payroll: what registration triggers

 Once registered, your employer can legally process payroll.
-For short-stay workers (under 12 months), Swiss income tax is withheld at source through the Quellensteuer system — the rate varies by canton, income level, and family situation.
+All foreign workers without a C permit (settlement permit) - including seasonal workers on L permits - have Swiss income tax withheld at source through the Quellensteuer system.
+The rate varies by canton, income level, and family situation.

 Summary checklist